ksjhe/CDC-Physical-Activity-Regression-Analysis/README.md

 |Stepwise Regression - LocationDesc interaction |  27.18744  |
 |Stepwise Regression - Age group and LocationDesc interaction |27.18744 |

 As expected from the cross validation results, the linear regression model with no interaction terms performs the best with the linear regression model with no interactions being close behind.
 This result contracts the results of our hypothesis tests to see if the slopes depended on the different levels of LocationDesc and Age.years. , but is backed up by our original model comparison using AIC as it has one of the top AIC values in comparison to the other models.
-This discrepancy could be explained by the bias-variance trade off as model with more interaction terms decreases the bias, but in turn makes the model more variable.
+This discrepancy could be explained by the bias-variance trade off as although we have 735 data points, we also have 51 levels in the LocationDesc variable and 6 levels in the Age.years. variable so in actuality, when we create interaction terms we have to estimate the coefficients for 306 additional variables, which decreases the bias of the model as we have a more flexible model, but in turn our variance increases, making our models more variable.

 From both cross validation and the testing data we select the linear regression model with interaction on age groups to be our best model.
 We include a plot of the predicted vs observed value from our final model.